-What Country Has the Best Coffee?
+What Are the Best Countries for Coffee?

 What does coffee (and the best countries for coffee) have to do with international travel?